brpaz/vscode-file-templates-ext/README.md

 ## Usage

-In VSCode, right click on the folder where you want to generate the new file.
+* In VSCode, right click on the folder where you want to generate the new file.
 You should see an option "Files : New from template".
 Selecting this option a list of available templates should appear.
 Just select your template and the file will be created.

-You can also do the same from the Command Palette.
+* You can also do the same from the Command Palette.
 In this case the new file will be created in the root directory of the project.

-Its also possible to do the other way around and create a template based on an open file.
+* Its also possible to do the other way around and create a template based on an open file.
 For that "right-click" on any opened file and you should see the option of the context menu.

-## FileTemplates Location.
+## Templates Location.

-This extension, expects the templates to be placed at the following location, depending of youur OS.
+By default, this extension expects the file templates to be placed at the following location, depending of youur OS:

 Linux: